 she used to eat oh probably half a pound of

 a buzz going as I think you would call it........

 Skip: yeah, go ahead.

-smoking of your hand rolled, herbal
+smoking of your hand rolled, herbal cigarettes of

 Skip: oh, yeah, the wacky tobaccee?